 UES Coordination Habitats.
 The Navy has evaluated the potential effects of the Proposed Action on UES listed species and coordination habitats.
 The Navy has concluded that proposed activities at USAKA may affect coordination habitats at Illeginni Islet including bird nesting habitat and nearshore marine habitats but that those activities would not have significant effects on those habitats.
-While temporary disturbance of some habitats may occur, DoD testing has been occurring on Illeginni Islet for decades and CPS testing would not alter tempo of that testing or the baseline condition of coordination habitats in the ROI.
-The Navy has completed its review of potential effects of the Proposed Action on coordination resources (pursuant to Section 3-4.6.3[a] of the UES) in this section and in Appendix D, Section D.2 and has submitted this EA/OEA to the UES Appropriate Agencies as a preliminary review in compliance with Section 3-4.6.3(b) of the UES (USASMDC 2021).
+While temporary disturbance of some habitats may occur, DoD testing has been occurring on Illeginni Islet for decades and CPS testing would not alter tempo of that Navy CPS Weapon System Flight Tests EA/OEA 4.0 Environmental Consequences testing or the baseline condition of coordination habitats in the ROI.
+The Navy has completed its review of potential effects of the Proposed Action on coordination resources (pursuant to Section 3-4.6.3[a] of the UES) in this section and in Appendix D, Section D.2 and submitted the Draft EA/OEA to the UES Appropriate Agencies as a preliminary review in compliance with Section 3-4.6.3(b) of the UES (USASMDC 2024).